‘Legends Of Tomorrow’: Where Will The CW’s Intrepid Band Of Superhero Time Travelers Go In Season 3?

 So now it will be entirely up to Sara to lead the crew of the Waverider in their exciting and often insane careening through time and space.
 Yes, she had already been doing that following Rip’s last exit from the Legends of Tomorrow, but now it’s her full-time job.

 Then there’s the fact that Nate and Amaya have apparently finally decided they want to be a couple after all.
 The will he, will she back-and-forth ambiguity of this last season was actually one of the most annoying plot points of the series.
-Hopefully, season 3 won’t see any of that
+Hopefully, Season 3 won’t see any of that

 Another sad loss for the show will be the Reverse-Flash.
 This villain made a far more interesting and challenging one for the Legends of Tomorrow team than last season’s Vandal Savage – who turned out to be quite a disappointment after his promising start on Arrow.